What funds are helping investors navigate 2020’s uncertain markets?

 “The market will tend to reward those companies that minimize their exposure to these social issues—selling controversial products, relying upon materials from geopolitical hot spots and using an unpredictable labor force can hurt profits and increase volatility,” S&P Global explained.

-The “G” in ESG is about how a company is managed, including its executive compensation, lobbying and political efforts, and oversight and accountability.
+The “G” in ESG looks at how a company is managed, including its executive compensation, lobbying and political efforts, and oversight and accountability.

 “A company’s resilience and contingency planning, especially in times of crisis, are crucial for its long-term performance.
 Hence, investors will have a heightened focus on these governance (“G”) areas,” State Street reported in an April 2020 report.